t2yijaeho/Terraform-on-SCP/Docs/Terraform-Installation.md

-# 1. Install Terraform for SCP
+# 1. Install Terraform for SCP on Ubuntu

 To begin working with the Samsung Cloud Platform (SCP) using Terraform, you need to follow a few installation steps.
 Below are the instructions to set up the necessary components